About

 The offering includes from multi-vendor and legacy PBX to an IP voice integrated layer that uses Alcatel's open IP architecture for UC&C.

-HP and Genesys will also provide intelligent workload for automated workflow and workload within business processes.
+HP and Genesys will also provide intelligent workload distribution for automated workflow and workload within business processes.
 These offerings are built on HP's UC&C consulting services.

 eMag unveils network backup system